David P. Eastburn

 - Died: October 11, 2005

-David P. Eastburn, whose career in central banking spanned nearly forty years, served as president of the Federal Reserve Bank of Philadelphia from 1970 to 1981.
+David P. Eastburn served as president of the Federal Reserve Bank of Philadelphia from March 1, 1970, to January 31, 1981.

-Born in Doylestown, Pennsylvania, in 1921, the amateur oboist earned a bachelor’s degree in music from Amherst College in 1942 before switching gears to concentrate on economics.
-He received a master’s degree in 1945 and a doctorate in 1957 from the Wharton School of the University of Pennsylvania.
+Born in Doylestown, Pennsylvania, in 1921, Eastburn earned a bachelor’s degree in music from Amherst College in 1942 with a focus on the oboe before switching gears to concentrate on economics.
+He received a master’s degree in 1945 and a doctorate in 1957 from the Wharton School of the University of Pennsylvania.1